srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 <div>
 <a href="https://www.ted.com/talks/sarah_brosnan_why_monkeys_and_humans_are_wired_for_fairness/">Why monkeys(and humans) are wired for fairness</a><br>
 </div>
-Questioning how much we give up because we are treated unfair is a great insight from this talk.
+Questioning how much we give up just because we are treated unfair is a great insight from this talk.
 <br>
 <br>
 <div>